Clandestine Marriages Act 1753

-The Clandestine Marriages Act 1753, also called the Marriage Act 1753, long title "An Act for the Better Preventing of Clandestine Marriage", popularly known as Lord Hardwicke's Marriage Act (citation 26 Geo.
-II. c.
-33), was the first statutory legislation in England and Wales to require a formal ceremony of marriage.
+The Clandestine Marriages Act 1753 (26 Geo.
+2. c.
+33), also called the Marriage Act 1753, long title "An Act for the Better Preventing of Clandestine Marriage", popularly known as Lord Hardwicke's Marriage Act, was the first statutory legislation in England and Wales to require a formal ceremony of marriage.
 It came into force on 25 March 1754.
-The Act contributed to a dispute about the validity of a Scottish marriage, although pressure to address the problem of irregular marriages had been growing for some time.
+The act contributed to a dispute about the validity of a Scottish marriage, although pressure to address the problem of irregular marriages had been growing for some time.

 Background

-Before the Act, the legal requirements for a valid marriage in England and Wales had been governed by the canon law of the Church of England.
+Before the act, the legal requirements for a valid marriage in England and Wales had been governed by the canon law of the Church of England.
 This had stipulated that banns should be called or a marriage licence obtained before a marriage could take place and that the marriage should be celebrated in the parish where at least one of the parties was resident.
 However, these requirements were directory rather than mandatory and the absence of banns or a licence – or even the fact that the marriage was not celebrated in a church – did not render the marriage void.
 The only indispensable requirement was that the marriage be celebrated by an Anglican clergyman.
 The mistaken assumption that a simple exchange of consent would suffice is based on later conflations between the theological position that consent made a marriage and the actual practice of the church courts.
-Prior to the passage of the 1753 Act such an exchange only created a binding contract to marry rather than a legal marriage.
+Prior to the passage of the Marriage Act 1753 such an exchange only created a binding contract to marry rather than a legal marriage.